mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 {{"demo": "MaterialV7Field.js"}}

 :::success
-Learn more about the accessible DOM structure and its difference compared to the current one on the [dedicated doc section](/x/react-date-pickers/fields/#dom-structure)
+Learn more about the [accessible DOM structure](/x/react-date-pickers/fields/#accessible-dom-structure).
 :::

 You can import the `PickersTextField` component to create custom wrappers: